ropensci-review-tools/pkgstats/README.md

-This function reduces the result of the [`pkgstats()` function](https://ropensci-review-tools.github.io/pkgstats/reference/pkgstats_summary.html) to a single line with 91 entries, represented as a `data.frame` with one row and that number of columns.
+This function reduces the result of the [`pkgstats()` function](https://ropensci-review-tools.github.io/pkgstats/reference/pkgstats_summary.html) to a single line with 90 entries, represented as a `data.frame` with one row and that number of columns.
 This format is intended to enable summary statistics from multiple packages to be aggregated by simply binding rows together.
-While 91 statistics might seem like overkill, the [`pkgstats_summary()` function](https://ropensci-review-tools.github.io/pkgstats/reference/pkgstats_summary.html) aims to return as many usable statistics as possible in order to flexibly allow higher-level statistics to be derived through combination and aggregation.
-The following lists describe these 91 statistics (not in the order in which they actually appear), with variable names in parentheses after each description.
+While 90 statistics might seem like overkill, the [`pkgstats_summary()` function](https://ropensci-review-tools.github.io/pkgstats/reference/pkgstats_summary.html) aims to return as many usable raw statistics as possible in order to flexibly allow higher-level statistics to be derived through combination and aggregation.
+These 90 statistics can be roughly grouped into the following categories (not shown in the order in which they actually appear), with variable names in parentheses after each description.

 **Package Summaries**